Admissions and Prospective Students

 - Dr. Jennifer Lambert-Shute (229) 245-4323

 The MFT program accepts applications all year long, and we review each application as soon as the application packet is complete.
-The deadline for submission of application materials—the last date we accept applications for a given year is July 15.
-The program has usually filled all slots by April, May, or June of that year.
+The deadline for submission of application materials—the last day we accept applications for a given year—is July 15.
+The program has usually filled all slots by April, May, or June of each year.
+We except between 27 and 30 students each year.
 After all openings are filled, accepted students are placed on a waiting list, or given the option to defer admission to the following year.
 We recommend that applications are submitted as early in the year as possible.
-Although the program admits students all year long, we only admit students for Fall entry.
-We do not start new students in the Spring or Summer.

 The applicant submits the required materials to the VSU Graduate School.
-Note: The departmental code to send your GRE scores to the Marriage and Family Therapy Program is 5855.
+Note: The departmental code for sending your GRE scores to the Marriage and Family Therapy Program is 5855.

-When the application packet is complete, the Graduate School sends the application to the Marriage & Family Therapy (MFT) Department
+When the application packet is complete, the Graduate School sends the application to the Marriage & Family Therapy (MFT) program.

-The MFT Faculty reviews the application and selects the applicants who move on to the interview stage of the application process.
+The MFT faculty reviews the application and decides if the applicant is eligible to move on to the interview stage of the application process.

 The selected MFT student candidate is contacted and an interview is scheduled.

-- The Graduate Dean reviews the application and the MFT faculty recommendation and makes a final decision to accept or deny the application, then sends the applicant a letter informing him or her of the final decision, a copy of which is simultaneously sent to Dr. Warner, MFT Department Head.
+The Graduate Dean reviews the application and the MFT faculty recommendation and makes a final decision to accept or deny the application, then sends the applicant a letter informing him or her of the final decision.
+A copy of the Dean's letter is also sent to the MFT Program.

-When an applicant has been granted admission to the MFT program, the MFT Department Head sends the student a letter welcoming him or her to the program.
+When an applicant has been granted admission to the MFT program, the MFT Program Director sends the student an information letter.
 Among other things, the letter . . .